Skip to main content

 Before you begin: Wash your hands.

-1. In a food processor, place cream cheese and Greek yogurt and blend until smooth.
+1. In a food processor, add cream cheese and Greek yogurt and blend until smooth.

-2. Add remaining ingredients in the food processor and blend until smooth.
+2. Add remaining ingredients to the food processor and blend until smooth.

-3. Cover and refrigerate for at least 30 minutes before serving with sliced fruit or salty whole grain pretzels.
+3. Cover and refrigerate for at least 30 minutes before serving with sliced fruit or whole-grain pretzels.

 Nutrition Information